GerHobbelt/intro.js/README.md

 ### Attributes:

- - `data-intro`: The tooltip text of step
+ - `data-intro-text`: The tooltip text of step
  - `data-intro-step`: Optionally define the number (priority) of step
  - `data-intro-tooltipClass`: Optionally define a CSS class for tooltip
  - `data-intro-position`: Optionally define the position of tooltip, `top`, `left`, `right` or `bottom`.
 Default is `bottom`